ryanw-mobile/giphy-trending/README.md

 This sample App is for demonstrating my coding habit and skills for potential employers.
 Here is a list of things I may further work on, while waiting for my next Android Developer role:

-* Test cases - there are none currently
+* Test cases - switching to kotest, and adding new tests bit by bit
 * UI to be rewritten in Jetpack Compose (Major rework)